 4. Increased competitiveness due to expanding markets

-The distribution industry is rapidly evolving and we’re excited to see the innovation distribution and manufacturing companies come up with in the coming years.
+The wholesale distribution industry is rapidly evolving and we’re excited to see the innovation of distribution and manufacturing companies in the coming years.

-For now, working in supply chains with innovative manufacturers and retailers means that wholesalers and distributors must elevate their game in order to stay competitive.
+For now, working in supply chains with innovative manufacturers and retailers means that wholesale distributors must elevate their game to stay competitive.
 This means doing things faster, with better systems for collaboration and integration, and with greater attention to customers’ needs.

 Luckily, Method:CRM has got you covered.
 With its real-time QuickBooks sync, easy-to-use lead and customer management features, and integrations with popular apps, Method is the perfect tool to help wholesalers and distributors keep up with the changes around them.